Skip to main content

 The appearance of the antique rose cut diamond is heavily influenced by the shape of the rough diamond crystal.
 When designing the cut of the diamond, diamond cutters often try to preserve as much of the carat weight off the original stone.
 That is why, you will see that an antique rose cut diamond often has a perimeter that follows the original diamond crystal’s shape, instead of being perfectly round.

-Moreover, the Rose cut diamonds also have a shallow height, or In other words, they are not that deep.
+Moreover, the rose cut natural diamonds also have a shallow height, or In other words, they are not that deep.
 This is because the original diamond crystals did not have enough depth for any other shape.
-Due to this, The Rose cut diamond shape was preferred because it makes greater use of the thin crystals in the original diamond.
+Due to this, the natural rose cut diamond shape was preferred because it makes greater use of the thin crystals in the original diamond.

 The earliest type of rose cut diamond did not have more than three or six facets which were polished until there was a crystal tip at the top and the bottom of the diamond was flat.
 Most of these stones were found in the round outline and were extremely popular in the 16th century.